 Author’s Note:

 Earlier versions of this manuscript have been available on PsyArxiv (https://osf.io/preprints/psyarxiv/23wtz) since November 28th, 2022.
 Posters containing some of this data and analyses have been presented at the 2021, 2022, and 2024 Society for Personality & Social Psychology Conference, as well as the 2022 Society for Affective Science Conference.
+A symposium containing these findings was presented during the 2024 annual conference of the Association of Psychological Science.
 Invited presentations using some of these data and analyses occurred in 2020 at the Temple University Motivational Behavior Seminar Series and in 2023 to the March Lab at Florida State University and Satpute Lab at Northeastern University.
 Stasiak et al., 2023 was published using physiological and emotion data from the preliminary study.
-Cliver et al., In Press was accepted for publication using memory data from the preliminary study and Study 1.
+Cliver et al., 2024 was accepted for publication using memory data from the preliminary study and Study 1.

 Transparency and Openness Practices: